Browse through some useful materials for Halloween for YL and teen ESL students.

 Today let me show you – and challenge all Scratch coders – with a Scratch animation to practise for Cambridge Movers Speaking Part 3: Which one is different and why?

-INTRODUCTION This year I’m on maternity leave, well not officially, since in Italy mothers are requested to re-enter their jobs 3-4 months after their child’s birth, but let’s say, I’ve become a freelance mummy-teacher.
+INTRODUCTION: TEACHING YL LESSONS This year I’m on maternity leave, well not officially, since in Italy mothers are requested to re-enter their jobs 3-4 months after their child’s birth, but let’s say, I’ve become a freelance mummy-teacher.
 What does that mean?
 In the morning, I started running an English home-nursery, while in the afternoon, I started teaching kids.
 On Wednesdays, I have lessons with my Mini Heroes, 6-7 year old boys (only boys).
-Obviously, my lesson planning is completely different from my good old lessons to adults and I usually need a shower after a lesson with them, but being their hero-teacher is
+Obviously, my lesson planning is completely different from my good old lessons to adults and I usually need a shower after a lesson with them, but being

 September 2021 – How is this school year going to be?
 Face-to-face, online, locked down?
 Whatever the answer is, we are happy to be back to school… and back to some great playful Cambridge YL Starters, Movers, Flyers exercises.
-Check out these:
+Check out these ESL materials:

 February 2021 – Teaching English to CHILDREN is fun.
 Teaching English to children ONLINE is a challenge.
-Preparing children for an English EXAMS online is an adventure… if you do it in a fun way.
+The task to prepare children for English exams online is an adventure… if you do it in a fun way.
 Today, I’d like to give you some quick tips how to do a great lesson with elementary school kids online using comics and preparing for Cambridge A1 Movers or A2 Flyers exams.

 January 2021 – Online lessons with Young Learners are challenging for many reasons: apart from problems with internet connection, tired eyes and the demotivating fact of not being really together with their peers, it also forces kids into a very passive sitting life style.
 You need to consider that kids are usually not really comfortable with opening different types of documents (pdf, doc, etc.) and it is also difficult for the teacher to monitor their written work (checking for spelling mistakes, for instance).
 In this post, I’d like to propose a lesson plan to teach daily routines to kids online,